Inventions and Know-How

 We can help you develop your own advanced products based on these inventions and the related know-how.
 Or we can grant you a license on some of our patents or designs.

 Our Inventions and Hall Sensor Designs available for Licensing:

 EP2265962 Magnetic field sensor measuring a direction of a magnetic field in a plane and current sensor (granted: USA, JP, EU).
 Preferred application: Accurate and fast Integrated Angular Position Sensors.

-EP14182975.4 Current transducer for measuring an electrical current flowing through a cable (granted: USA, pending: EU).
+EP14182975.4 Current transducer for measuring an electrical current flowing through a cable (granted: USA, EU).
 Preferred application: High-resolution Current Transducers.

 EP14176835.8 Vertical Hall Device (granted: USA, pending: EU, JP, CN).
 Application: High-resolution CMOS integrated vertical Hall device.